josephedward/CK-X/facilitator/assets/exams/ckad/003/README.md

 - Special for Q7: `ckad-q07-source`, `ckad-q07-target`

 Gotchas
-- Q4 (Helm): If `helm` is available, setup seeds baseline releases in `ckad-q04` from the Bitnami repo (`bitnami/nginx`) to make delete/upgrade meaningful.
-If Helm/repos are not available, validators accept a degraded path: a Deployment named `internal-issue-report-apache` with `replicas=2` in `ckad-q04`.
+- Q4 (Helm): Requires `helm`.
+Setup seeds three initial releases: `internal-issue-report-apiv1` and `internal-issue-report-apiv2` in `ckad-q04`, and a third release `internal-issue-report-pending` stuck in `pending-install` in namespace `ckad-q04-stuck`.
+The task requires deleting `apiv1`, upgrading `apiv2`, installing a new `internal-issue-report-apache` with 2 replicas, and deleting any `pending-install` releases across namespaces (discover with `helm ls -A`).
+Validators require Helm; no degraded path.
 - Q11 (Docker/Podman): If not available, validators accept a logs file at `/opt/course/exam3/q11/logs` containing the marker `SUN_CIPHER_ID`.
 - Q12/13 (Storage): PVC may stay `Pending` without a matching provisioner; validators account for this.
 - Q18 (Service): Setup is intentionally broken (wrong selector and wrong targetPort).
 Validators require both endpoints to exist and the endpoint port to be 4444 after the fix.